 The 2-minute cardio intervals include plie hops, jumping jacks with a front kick, burpees, scissor hops, plank moguls, and double jump rope.

-The 1-minute abs intervals contain downward dog with knee to nose, plank walk, side-to-side in pike position, v-sit into hollow man, and straight-leg situps with toe tappers.
+The 1-minute abs intervals contain downward dog with a knee to nose, plank walk, side-to-side in the pike position, v-sit into hollow man, and straight-leg situps with toe-tappers.